Scipion/micro-frontends/index.en.md

       $('blue-basket')[0].refresh();
     });

-Imperatively calling DOM methods is quite uncommon, but can be found in [video element api](https://developer.mozilla.org/de/docs/Web/HTML/Using_HTML5_audio_and_video#Controlling_media_playback) for example.
+Imperatively calling DOM methods is quite uncommon, but can be found in [video element api](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement#methods) for example.
 If possible the use of the declarative approach (attribute change) should be preferred.

-## Serverside Rendering / Universal Rendering
+## Server-side Rendering / Universal Rendering

 Custom Elements are great for integrating components inside the browser.
 But when building a site that is accessible on the web, chances are that initial load performance matters and users will see a white screen until all js frameworks are downloaded and executed.
 Additionally, it's good to think about what happens to the site if the JavaScript fails or is blocked.
 [Jeremy Keith](https://adactio.com/) explains the importance in his ebook/podcast [Resilient Web Design](https://resilientwebdesign.com/).
 Therefore the ability to render the core content on the server is key.
 Sadly the web component spec does not talk about server rendering at all.
 No JavaScript, no Custom Elements :(